boonebgorges/invite-anyone/readme.txt

 = 0.8.8 =
 * Added an icon to the custom post type.
 Props Bowe for whipping it up
 * Fixed bug that caused sent invites to be recorded as sent at GMT rather than properly offset for time zone
+* Refactored the widget to use a single email box, like the regular invites page
+* Put the CloudSponge link into the widget

 = 0.8.7 =
 * Fixed bug where an undeclared global was causing the custom post type not to be loaded on multisite installations